proofit404/stories/docs/composition.rst

       show_category
     >>> _

-And when we create instance of the class we will specify this explicitly.
-Representation of the instance attribute will show us complete story.
+And when we create an instance of the class we will specify this explicitly.
+Representation of the instance attribute will show us the complete story.

 .. code:: python